Skip to main content

 Hariot was particularly interested in Indian religion, and his description allows us to understand some of their theology.
 The priest, a man chosen for his wisdom, was responsible for overseeing his people’s relationship to the deity and maintaining the round of ceremonies that helped the crops grow.
 Another figure, whom White called the Flyer, was a much younger man, chosen for his magical powers, which derived from a personal relationship with a supernatural being.
 This conjurer wore a small black bird on the side of his head and a skin with an animal’s face on his front.
 Because disease was thought to be caused by the vengeful spirits of improperly killed animals and because the conjurer had magical relationships with animals, he was considered able to effect cures.
 The Flyer probably represented an older, individualistic hunting cult that was being edged out by the newer, more abstract religion of the priest.

-The English admired Indian society, but they did not entertain a vision of coexistence.
+The English admired Indian society, but the indigenous people did not entertain a vision of co-existence.

 The English were pleased to find that the Indians lived in towns organized around village greens and surrounded by cornfields just like familiar towns at home.
 Yield was, to Hariot’s mind, almost miraculous: “at the least two hundred London bushelles … [whereas] in England fourtie bushelles of our wheate yeelded out of such an acre is thought to be much.”
 Corn was planted in hills, with beans growing up the stalks; the beans, with their nitrogen-fixing properties, fertilized the corn as it grew, and the two crops eaten together formed superior protein.
 There is incontrovertible evidence of the efficiency of Indian agriculture: the Carolina Algonquians had on hand enough surplus food to keep more than one hundred colonists alive during the winter of 1585–86.